ericcastro/ECStretchableHeaderView/README.md

     headerView.heightConstraint = heightConstraint;

+    // put it at the top of your table vew
     [headerView attachToScrollView:self.tableView inset:100.0f];
 ```

 ## Why do you need to set a height constraint?

-Because **ECStretchableHeaderView** is made to be auto-layout friendly, in a way that you can design your header view on your Storyboard, and not let it get your interface builder get full of layout errors and warnings for missing constraints.
+Because **ECStretchableHeaderView** is made to be auto-layout friendly, in a way that you can design your header view on your Storyboard, and not let it get your interface builder be full of layout errors and warnings for missing constraints.

 The height of the header varies by modifying this constraint constant, as opposed to changing the view's frame.